Ad Inspector

 Reading and parsing the response to extract the ad information.

-For the no ad break, no ads returned and no media file errors, the ad server did not provide the needed information and should be contacted to see why the responses did not include that data.
+For the no ad break, no ads returned, and no media file errors, the ad server did not provide the needed information.
+Contact the ad server to determine why the responses did not include that data.
 Parse errors can occur for a variety of reasons.
-Contact support with any questions and be sure to include any additional information provided in the “Errors” section.
+Contact support with any questions and include any additional information provided in the "Errors" section.

 Parsing Errors